 Twitter utilizes visual identity cues such as labels and checkmarks on account profiles to offer more context and differentiate between various types of accounts.
 Aside from the blue ones for verified accounts, the platform uses gold check marks for business accounts and gray check marks for government and multilateral accounts.

 While some of these changes make the future of Twitter seem uncertain, the platform remains an integral part of any marketing strategy.
 So marketers would do well to continue crafting strategies that would enhance user experiences on this channel.

 Though a small element of the entire user experience, image sizes matter a lot on social media.
 The wrong image dimensions can result in ill-fitting or cropped content.
-Worse still, the target platform might reject your carefully-edited images if they’re not optimised for size.
+Worse still, the target platform might reject your carefully-edited images if they’re not optimized for size.

-- Profile, header, and tweet image sizes
+- Profile, header, and in-stream image sizes

 - Twitter Card image size

 The Ultimate Twitter Image Size Guide for 2024: